Villa Park: Structure and facilities

 The oldest stand at Villa Park is the North Stand, formerly known as the Witton End, completed in 1977.
 It is a two-tiered stand, with a double row of 39 executive boxes running between the two tiers.
-Upper tier seats are claret with "AV" written in blue; the lower tier consists of sky blue seats.
+Upper-tier seats are claret with "AV" written in blue; the lower tier consists of sky blue seats.
 The North Stand was "the first major stand in Britain to use what is now broadly termed the 'goalpost' structure."
 The facade of the stand is a "textured concrete render" typical of the time.

 Since the segregation of supporters in the 1970s, away fans had been situated in the lower tier of the North Stand.
 Former manager Martin O'Neill expressed his desire to have Villa fans seated in the North Stand to improve the atmosphere at Villa Park.
 For the start of the 2007–2008 season the club released cut-price season tickets for the lower tier of the stand.
-This meant moving the away fans to the northern end of the Doug Ellis Stand across both tiers.
+This meant moving the away fans to the northern end of the Doug Ellis Stand across both tiers and since then the North Stand has been fully occupied by Villa supporters with the most vocal and fervent being housed in the lower tier.

 The Doug Ellis Stand, formerly known as the Witton Lane Stand, is a two-tiered stand with a row of executive boxes between the tiers.
 The roof was originally planned to be a goalpost structure, the same as the Holte End and North Stand, but the plans were changed to a simpler cantilever design.
 It saw slight refurbishment before the 1996 European Championships to join the corners with the lower tier of the North Stand, improve legroom and increase the curve of the terracing to improve sightlines.
 The main television camera viewpoint is on the half-way line in the Doug Ellis Stand.

 In the south-west corner, between the Holte End and the Trinity Road Stand, there is a three-storey pavilion-like structure, which is used for corporate hospitality.
 There is a large television screen.
 On 28 November 2009, a bronze statue of former Villa chairman and Football League founder William McGregor was unveiled outside the stadium.
 Behind the North Stand is the "Villa Village" made up of club and ticket offices as well as a club shop.
 The club bought the buildings from British Telecom in the 1990s.
-Under current redevelopment plans, the "Villa Village" is set to be demolished, in favour of a significantly larger retail venue called "Villa Live".